 Accompanying each expedition is a diverse team of experts--from naturalists to regional specialists — who will share their knowledge and insights on the wildlife, landscapes and local culture.
 The expert featured below will be part of the expedition team on the date noted.

-Jim will join the following departure:
+Catherine will join the following departure:

 This trip is offered in association with Lindblad Expeditions.